 Undoubtedly, the key factor behind this V-shaped stock market recovery is renewed investor optimism following a succession of unprecedented monetary and fiscal announcements, combined with a deceleration in the spread of the virus.
 Accordingly, our sentiment indicator exited extreme pessimism levels on April 10 (Chart 3).
 Question: Is it premature for markets to anticipate an imminent victory in the war against COVID-19?

-In order to determine whether the worst is behind us, we are revisiting our list of key elements to observe, as presented on March 18.
-Specifically:
+To determine whether the worst is behind us, for a second time we are revisiting our list of key elements that were introduced on March 18, specifically:

 The present document was prepared by National Bank Investments Inc. (NBI), a wholly owned subsidiary of National Bank of Canada.
 National Bank of Canada is a public company listed on the Toronto Stock Exchange (NA: TSX).

 The information and the data supplied in the present document, including those supplied by third parties, are considered accurate at the time of their publishing and were obtained from sources which we considered reliable.
 We reserve the right to modify them without advance notice.
 This information and data are supplied as informative content only.
 No representation or guarantee, explicit or implicit, is made as for the exactness, the quality and the complete character of this information and these data.
 The opinions expressed are not to be construed as solicitation or offer to buy or sell shares mentioned herein and should not be considered as recommendations.
 The opinions are not intended as investment advice nor are they provided to promote any particular investments and should in no way form the basis for your investment decisions.
 National Bank Investments Inc. has taken the necessary measures to ensure the quality and accuracy of the information contained herein at the time of publication.
 It does not, however, guarantee that the information is accurate or complete, and this communication creates no legal or contractual obligation on the part of National Bank Investments Inc.